Comparing Corvus Gold (KOR) & Its Competitors

 |2.33

-As a group, “Gold & silver ores” companies have a potential upside of 20.92%.
-Given Corvus Gold’s peers higher possible upside, analysts plainly believe Corvus Gold has less favorable growth aspects than its peers.
+As a group, “Gold & silver ores” companies have a potential upside of 19.34%.
+Given Corvus Gold’s competitors higher possible upside, analysts plainly believe Corvus Gold has less favorable growth aspects than its competitors.

-This table compares Corvus Gold and its peers’ net margins, return on equity and return on assets.

 Summary

-Corvus Gold peers beat Corvus Gold on 8 of the 10 factors compared.
+Corvus Gold competitors beat Corvus Gold on 8 of the 10 factors compared.

 Corvus Gold, Inc. mineral exploration company, which engages in the acquisition, exploration, and development of mineral properties.
 The company was founded on April 13, 2010 and is headquartered in Vancouver, Canada.